abdelrmobarak/costwise/README.md

 **Clean UI/UX** - Designed for simplicity and dynamic screens for use on both mobile an desktop

 ## 🚧 Features to-Add
-- **Login and Registration:** Continuing to work on user authentication for saving data
+- **Better Styling** - Potential dynamic styling for the landing page?

 ## 📄 Note